egwolk/Basic-Kotlin-CLI-Programs/README.md

 Simple projects I built for learning Kotlin.

 The SimpleTerminalProjects have dedicated batch files so each program should be easliy runnable :]
+*to run them, you should have JDK installed in your machine first.